Nephas/cycles-rpg/README.md

 * Advanced technology holds the same kind of mystery to those who do not understand it.

-It's all in a very early experimental phase.
+More inside the book - but be warned, it's all in a very early experimental phase.